Stoppit and Tidyup: Description

 The series followed the exploits of the eponymous Stoppit (a red bug of fluff with arms and legs), and Tidyup (a blue-haired, necktie-wearing purple bug who is shaped like a bowling pin), in their native land, which is filled with giant-to-them gherkins.
-Supporting characters include Beequiet and Beehave (two, as their names suggest, bees, the former of whom is huge and has a pursed-up mouth, but the latter is much smaller than him and does not, and they both have a mop of red hair at the top of their heads), Eat Your Greens (a blue-haired, green frog-like bug), Comb Your Hair (a blue cow-like spider with long orange hair and a bell round his neck), Wash Your Face (a Wellington boot-wearing bug without arms who usually appears brown with black boots, but a bath revealed him to be pink with yellow boots), Go And Play (a light green bug who wore shorts and trainers), the big bad I Said No (an angry red bug who has a pink pet dog-like one called Not Now), Hurry Up (a flying bug of red and yellow scribbles), Calm Down (a yellow bug with a blue umbrella), Don't Do That (a red bug who lives in a shell), Go To Bed (a tired, pink-haired white bug), Sayplease and Saythankyou (a two-faced plant-like bug), Clean Your Teeth (a purple-haired, sunglasses-wearing orange bug with huge teeth), and Take Care (a flying blue kangaroo-like bug).
+Supporting characters include Beequiet and Beehave (two, as their names suggest, bees, the former of whom is huge and has a pursed-up mouth, but the latter is much smaller than him and does not, and they both have a mop of red hair at the top of their heads), Eat Your Greens (a blue-haired, green frog-like bug), Comb Your Hair (a blue cow-like spider with long orange hair and a bell round his neck), Wash Your Face (a Wellington boot-wearing bug without arms who usually appears brown with black boots, but a bath revealed him to be pink with yellow boots), Go And Play (a light green bug who wore shorts and trainers), the big bad I Said No (an angry red giant bug who has a pink pet dog-like one called Not Now), Hurry Up (a flying bug of red and yellow scribbles), Calm Down (a yellow bug with a blue umbrella), Don't Do That (a red turtle-like or tortoise-like bug who lives in a shell), Go To Bed (a tired, pink-haired white pillow-like bug), Sayplease and Saythankyou (a two-faced plant-like bug), Clean Your Teeth (a toothpaste-styled-purple-haired, sunglasses-wearing orange bug with huge teeth), and Take Care (a flying blue kangaroo-like bug).
 There are also groups of extra characters referred to as Naughties (who are purple with yellow spots, and will cause "Naughtypox" when touched) and Sit Downs (who are pink and have magic powers that can cure Naughtypox).
 None of the characters actually speak decipherable words as such.
-Instead they gabble, grunt, squeak, and hum whilst series narrator Terry Wogan unravels the tale for viewers.
+Instead they gabble, grunt, squeak, click, make trumpet or raspberry sounds and hum whilst series narrator Terry Wogan unravels the tale for viewers.
 The characters' noises were provided by the show's co-creator Terry Brain but he was not credited for it.

 The storylines are notable for their random, abstract nature, and the fact that an episode will frequently end without any moral message at all.
-For example, in the twelfth episode, "Clean Your Teeth", it begins to snow in the middle of summer, and Stoppit gets left behind on his own while Tidyup and Clean Your Teeth spend the rest of the episode playing on sledges at the end, even though he loves the snow.
+For example, in the twelfth episode, "Clean Your Teeth", it changes from summer to winter and begins to snow, and Stoppit gets left behind on his own while Tidyup and Clean Your Teeth spend the rest of the episode playing on sledges at the end, even though he loves the snow.